 When I first tried this stitch over 3 years ago I completely gave up on it!
 I got so frustrated with not being able to find the ch 1 space to work into that I just gave up.
 It felt impossible at the time.
 But I am so glad I decided to come back to this stitch because it is a beauty to look at.

 It may feel like guess work at first with this stitch but the more you work it the more confidence you’ll gain in working this stitch.
+So, if you need to, take a break from it either for a few hours or days and then come back to it.

 2. Going up a hook size.